 To use make(1) to build your html generation, the jekyll should

-not create HTTP server; make sure that you have "auto=false
+not create HTTP server; make sure that you have "auto=false".

 To use org-specific Jekyll plugins, make sure that you have